 Anther HSP co-chaperone which assists in deciding what to do with an unfolded protein is hsp90 (gene name hsp83).
 Once hsp83 binds damaged client proteins it can connect with hsp70 to signal further chaperones completing a protein-refolding pathway (Hartl 1996).
 If a client protein is too damaged to refold, hsp83 can directly signal ubiquitination pathways to avoid aggregation and further sub-lethal stress (Liberek et al. 2008).
 The inducible nature of hsp70 in response to unfavorable temperature and the assistance provided from its co-chaperones to stabilize, denature, or refold damaged proteins makes these three heat shock proteins, hsp70, 40, and 83, the best potential proxy for sub-lethal stress invoked by unfavorable temperature.
 To determine if HSPs can serve as a proxy for sub-lethal stress, temperatures were experimentally manipulated at a northern site (Harvard Forest in Massachusetts) and a southern site (Duke Forest in North Carolina).
 Twelve experimental open top warming chambers were established at both sites warming ambient temperature of the chambers by blowing warm air from ranges of 0.5° to 5.5°C.

 Ectotherms, such as ants, may be most impacted by warmer temperatures because many of their physiological functions are influenced by ambient temperature.
 Ants provide key ecosystem services such as seed-dispersal and soil turnover, so increased temperatures forcing a change in abundance or foraging trends may result in negative cascading effects for the ecosystem (Stuble et al. 2013).
 The common woodland ant genus, Aphaenogaster, are a good model to study species responses to climate change because they occupy temperate deciduous forests from Maine to Florida, where they experience very diverse thermal environments (Warren & Chick 2013).
 The upper lethal limits of Aphaenogaster populations increase with decreasing latitude, but not as fast as environmental temperatures, suggesting that southern populations survive closer to their lethal limit and may face greater heat stress than northern populations (Diamond et al. 2013).
 Previous experiments revealed that ant colonies from southern sites display larger decreases in worker abundance under elevated temperatures compared to those from northern forests (Diamond et al. 2013), suggesting they may be more negatively impacted by warmer temperatures; however, a better environmental monitor is needed to directly measure levels of sub-lethal stress in order to inform predictions of how this species will react to warming.

+You need to include experimental warming earlier….so far it doesn't lead you to this paragraph

 My overall objective is to assess species response to heat in wild populations of the woodland ant genus Aphaenogaster using HSPs as a proxy.
 From reviewing the literature assessing ectotherms thermal performance and Aphaenogaster’s response to warming, I predict HSP expression will increase with experimental temperature for colonies at the southern site.
 However, HSP expression in the northern ants will remain relatively constant across temperatures because they survive below their optimal temperatures (Deutsch et al. 2008; Diamond et al. 2013).
 This would match previous behavioral data, where southern ants showed symptoms of stress when exposed to warming chambers, while northern forest ants did not show a decrease in abundance or performance in these warmer conditions (Diamond et al. 2013).
 A positive correlation between temperature experienced at the time of capture and the amount of HSP transcription will indicate the degree to which these ants are stressed and confirm that HSPs can serve as a good proxy for sub-lethal stress.